The Big Gamble (1961 film)

-The Big Gamble is a 1961 adventure film directed by Richard Fleischer.
+The Big Gamble is a 1961 American adventure film directed by Richard Fleischer.
 It stars Stephen Boyd and Juliette Gréco.

 Plot

 Vic Brennan is a sailor from Dublin who decides to use his family's fortune and move to Africa to open a truck-hauling business.
 He is accompanied by his wife, Marie, and a meek cousin, Samuel, who loses their documents, causing customs agents to seize some of their cargo.

 As they proceed along the Ivory Coast, a plan occurs to Vic to purchase 300 cases of beer and deliver it to thirsty natives for sale.
 A German they encounter along the way, Kaltenberg, attempts to hijack it.

 A feverish Samuel needs to be nursed back to health.
 He bravely dives into a raging river to save Vic from drowning.
 Their misfortune continues when the truck's brakes fail, causing it to race dangerously down a cliff road.
 Just as all seems lost, though, they safely reach their final destination.